Sjeiti/ronvalstarnl/src/data/markdown/page_cv.md

 ## profile

-I'm a dedicated front-end developer with more than eighteen years of experience in developing digital media.<br/>
+I'm a dedicated front-end developer with more than twenty years of experience in developing digital media.<br/>
-Because of my education and work experience as a graphic designer, interaction designer and programmer I am able look at a project from multiple perspectives.
-I strive toward consistency and cleanliness in code as well as design.
+My formal background is graphic- and interaction design and I strive toward consistency and cleanliness in both code *and* design.
 Sometimes I have solo projects but mostly I like to work in teams.
 I can read and write several backend languages and I'm not afraid to learn something new.